MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/supporting-caso.md

 2. Texturing from cross-adapter resources
 3. Scan-out of cross-adapter resources (highest tier)

 Each higher tier of support must guarantee the support of the tier(s) below it.
-For example, to claim support for scan-out of cross-adapter resources, the driver must also support texturing and copy too.
+For example, to claim support for scan-out of cross-adapter resources, the driver must also support texturing and copy.

 Drivers declare support for each tier by setting the following [**DXGK_DRIVERCAPS**](/windows-hardware/drivers/ddi/d3dkmddi/ns-d3dkmddi-_dxgk_drivercaps).[**MemoryManagementCaps**](/windows-hardware/drivers/ddi/d3dkmddi/ns-d3dkmddi-_dxgk_vidmmcaps) members: